shauninman/MinUI/README.md

 You can [grab the latest version here](https://github.com/shauninman/union-minui/releases).

-> Devices with physical power switches
+> Devices with a physical power switch
-> use MENU to sleep and wake instead.
-Once
+> use MENU to sleep and wake instead of
-> asleep the device can safely be powered
+> POWER.
+Once asleep the device can safely
-> off with the switch.
+> be powered off manually with the switch.

 ## Developers